Common Allergens for Dogs

 Owners commonly underestimate flea exposure in multi-pet homes or in dogs that spend only brief time outdoors.
 A measured plan includes consistent veterinarian-recommended flea prevention for all pets, washing bedding, and treating the environment when advised.
 Over-bathing to “wash off fleas” can worsen barrier dryness and increase turbulence.
 If the itch is strongest at the tail base or suddenly escalates after travel, flea allergy should move up the list before another diet switch.

-Food allergy exists, but it is frequently assumed without evidence when a dog is itchy.
-Reviews describe common reported food allergens as proteins such as beef, dairy, chicken, wheat, and lamb, yet diagnosis is best supported by a structured elimination diet followed by dietary challenge (Verlinden, 2006).
-Prevalence estimates vary widely depending on which dogs are studied, which is one reason “food is always the cause” does not hold up in everyday practice (Chesney, 2001).
-For many dogs, environmental exposure plus a strained barrier explains the pattern more accurately.
+Food allergy exists, but it is frequently assumed without evidence the moment a dog is itchy.
+Reviews list the commonly reported food allergens as proteins like beef, dairy, chicken, wheat, and lamb — yet diagnosis rests on a structured elimination diet followed by a dietary challenge, not on a label or a single blood test (Verlinden, 2006).
+Prevalence estimates swing widely depending on which dogs are studied, which is exactly why "food is always the cause" does not hold up in everyday practice (Chesney, 2001).
+For many dogs, environmental exposure plus a strained barrier explains the pattern far better.

-At home, the biggest risk is constant diet hopping, which prevents clear interpretation.
-A better routine is to keep diet stable while environmental steps are tightened, then pursue an elimination diet only when the history fits—non-seasonal itch, concurrent gastrointestinal signs, or poor response to environmental control.
-Treats, flavored medications, and table scraps can quietly break a trial.
-When food is investigated, it should be done with a calendar, a single plan, and veterinary oversight.
+At home, the biggest mistake is constant diet hopping, which makes the picture impossible to read.
+Keep the diet stable while you tighten environmental steps, then pursue an elimination diet only when the history fits — non-seasonal itch, concurrent GI signs, or poor response to environmental control.
+Treats, flavored medications, and table scraps quietly break a trial, so when food is investigated, do it with a calendar, a single plan, and veterinary oversight.

 Unique Misconception: “It’s Always the Protein”